 We want to make it clear that we come with a heavy heart. … [R]epeal by itself, without putting into place other safeguards, will be a disservice to the Canadian population in fighting the kind of hate-mongers who exist here.

 5.2 Section 12 of the Canadian Human Rights Act

-Section 12 of the CHRA states that it is a prohibited discriminatory practice to “publish or display” “any notice, sign, symbol, emblem or other representation” that “expresses or implies discrimination or an intention to discriminate,” or “incites or is calculated to incite others to discriminate” against an identifiable group.
-This provision is further circumscribed by adding that the discrimination expressed or implied must “be a discriminatory practice described in any of sections 5 to 11 or in section 14.”
+Section 12 of the CHRA states that it is a prohibited discriminatory practice to “publish or display” “any notice, sign, symbol, emblem or other representation” that “expresses or implies discrimination or an intention to discriminate” or “incites or is calculated to incite others to discriminate” against an identifiable group.
+This provision is further circumscribed by adding that the discrimination expressed or implied must be “a discriminatory practice described in any of sections 5 to 11 or in section 14.”
 In other words, section 12 does not create any new discriminatory practices per se; rather, it simply adds a prohibition of publishing or displaying any representation of an intention to discriminate or that incites others to discriminate in a manner already set out elsewhere in the Act.
-Section 12 is included in full in Appendix A.
+(The full text of section 12 appears in full in Appendix A to this paper.)

 Section 12 is somewhat similar to section 13 in that subsection (b) pertains to representations that “incite” others to take certain discriminatory actions; in other words, these are representations that spread a message to convince others to undertake certain discriminatory actions.
 It is possible therefore to compare this aspect of subsection (b) with section 13’s provisions regarding hate messages.
 If section 12 were to be amended for reasons similar to those arguments made in favour of repealing section 13 (such as those made by Richard Moon and free speech advocates), then subsection (b) would likely be the focus of any proposed amendment.